 If you have type-2 diabetes, you'll need to check your blood glucose level before and after exercise.
 Moderate exercise can rapidly lower blood glucose levels, while very intense exercise can raise them.
 It's necessary to know exactly how different types of exercises affect it so you can plan accordingly.
 Regular exercise can affect the amount of insulin you need if you're insulin dependent, or even your doses of medication.
 You should wear a medical ID bracelet and exercise with someone who knows about your condition.

 Regardless of your condition, you should always stop exercising and consult your doctor if you feel nauseous, dizzy, have chest pain or become extremely fatigued.
 If you're just starting out, always start out slowly and build up your intensity over time.
 If you do join a gym, seek out fitness instructors who have knowledge and experience working with older people and people with health conditions.

-For even more information about fitness, aging and health, see the links to HowStuffWorks articles on the next page.
+For even more information about fitness, aging and health, see the links to HowStuffWorks articles below.

 Related HowStuffWorks Articles